 - Died June 19, 2013 in New Orleans, LA USA

-The younger brother of George Freese by seven years, Gene Freese , a 21-year-old rookie, showed flashes of power with 14 homers while alternating between second and third base in his first trip to the majors in 1955.
-On March 25, 1953 Gene was signed by the Pittsburgh Pirates as an amateur free agent and spent two years in the minors before showing up at Forbes Field in 1955.
+The younger brother of George Freese by seven years, Gene Freese , a 21-year-old rookie, showed flashes of power with 14 homers while alternating between second and third base in his first trip to the majors with the Pittsburgh Pirates in 1955.
+On March 25, 1953 Gene had been signed by the Pirates as an amateur free agent and he had spent two years in the minors before showing up at Forbes Field in 1955.